PaperCutSoftware/PaperCutExamples/print-deploy-bulk-scripts/README.md

 * Optional: If set to 'true', then this print queue will be connected as optional to the zone.

 ### How to run script ###
 Example when importing from a CSV file.
-This example will update the Optional value if the print queue was already deployed: `python3 assign_print_queues_to_zones.py -f printers_to_zones_example.csv --edit`
+This example will update the Optional value if the print queue was already deployed: `python3 assign_print_queues_to_zones.py  --username admin --password password --host localhost --port 9192 -f printers_to_zones_example.csv --edit`

 ### Optional Arguments ###
 Choose whether you'll import the print queue to zone assignment from a CSV, or provide a single print queue via arguments.